microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDeletedGroup.md

 Accept wildcard characters: False
 ```

-### -DirectoryObjectId
+### -GroupId

-The DirectoryObjectId of the deleted group to be retrieved.
+The GroupId of the deleted group to be retrieved.

 ```yaml
 Type: System.String